Back to DWU AI Articles

 The Design-Build model represents the first-listed P3 variant per ACRP Report 155 (2016).
 The private sector partner is responsible for designing and constructing the facility according to specifications and budget, while the public authority retains responsibility for financing, operations, and maintenance following handover.

 DB projects transfer construction risk to the private partner per contract terms, with cost overruns and schedule delays the private sector's responsibility (subject to force majeure exceptions).
-This model enables 24 months faster on average per LGA B procurement timeline vs. DBB benchmarks (Kaplan Kirsch [3]), as design and construction can occur in parallel.
-However, the risk transfer is to other P3 models, making DB suitable for lower-complexity projects or when the public sector prefers to retain operational control.
+This model enables faster project delivery—approximately 24 months faster on average per LGA B procurement timeline vs. traditional design-bid-build benchmarks, as design and construction can occur in parallel.
+However, compared to other P3 models, DB makes the private partner responsible for fewer long-term risks, making DB suitable for lower-complexity projects or when the public sector prefers to retain operational control.

 B.2 Design-Build-Finance (DBF)

 DBF extends the DB model by adding a private financing component.
-The private partner designs, builds, and finances the project, but the public agency remains responsible for long-term operations and maintenance. as in EWR planning phase ($49M public funding per Port Authority Oct 2024 approval) through periodic reimbursements from the public agency.
+The private partner designs, builds, and finances the project, but the public agency remains responsible for long-term operations and maintenance.
+For example, EWR Terminal B replacement is in the planning phase with the Port Authority providing $49 million in funding (October 2024 approval).

-DBF arrangements provide capital relief to the public sector during construction while maintaining public operational control. with construction risk transfer per DB but O&M retained per DBF (ACRP Report 155), with the private partner bearing construction risk but the public sector retaining demand and performance risk.
+DBF arrangements provide capital relief to the public sector during construction while maintaining public operational control.
+The private partner bears construction risk per DB, but operations and maintenance remain with the public sector per DBF per ACRP Report 155.
+The public sector retains demand and performance risk.

 B.3 Design-Build-Finance-Operate-Maintain (DBFOM)

-DBFOM transfers construction, financing, O&M, and lifecycle risks to the private partner, and is used in 3 of 6 recent U.S. large-hub terminal P3s (JFK T1, LGA B); DEN Great Hall was DBFOM but reverted to city management after O&M termination in 2019.
+DBFOM transfers construction, financing, O&M, and lifecycle risks to the private partner, and is used in 3 of 6 recent U.S. large-hub terminal P3s (JFK T1, LGA B); one large-hub DBFOM terminal project reverted to city management after O&M termination in 2019.
 The private partner assumes responsibility for design, construction, financing, operations, and maintenance for extended terms: JFK T1 (38 years through 2060), LGA B (35 years).

 DBFOM agreements incorporate two primary payment mechanisms: